Skip to content

 Not at all.

 Neutering almost certainly promotes the occurrence of haemangiosarcomas, the notorious spleen tumours.
 With regard to cruciate ligament ruptures, it also seems to be clear that these injuries occur much more frequently in neutered animals.
 The connection between neutering and a common disorder in older dogs, hypothyroidism, is now also fairly clear.
+To reduce the risk of IVDD, it is also particularly important that the growth hormones have time to do their vital work on the skeleton, ligaments and muscles.

 Long-Term Health Risks and Benefits Associated with Spay / Neuter in Dogs